dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ## Iteration 4: Treating the wafers as state machines

-It's time to go all-in on this state machine ideia:
+It's time to go all-in on this state machine idea:

 ```python
 from random import random